Olive oil is oil derived from olive trees. The olive tree is a part of the Oleaceae family of flowering plants.

 Olives were then crushed whole in stone or granite wheels.
 These wheels had to be turned manually, a process that required both time and exertion.

-Today, the process has been considerably simplified:
+Today, the process is simpler:

 - Olives are picked carefully, and then washed.